wasiejen/Free-Snap-Tap/README.md

 2. **Suppressing Original Input:** Instead of allowing the original key press to be sent directly to your computer, the program suppresses it.
 This means the original input is not immediately processed by your system or application.
 3. **Sending Idealized Input:** The program then determines the ideal input based on the most recent key press.
 For example, if you press `A` and then `D` without releasing `A`, the program will prioritize `D` and if you release `D`, `A` will be pressed again as long it is pressed.
 This idealized input is then sent to your system, ensuring that the most recent direction is registered.

-### Example Scenario

-Consider a gaming scenario where you are using the WASD keys for movement:

-- **Without Snap Tapping:** Pressing `A` (left) and then `D` (right) simultaneously might cause your character to stop moving because the game receives conflicting inputs.
-- **With Snap Tapping:** Pressing `A` (left) and then `D` (right) will result in the program sending only the `D` input, allowing your character to move right without interruption.

 ## Easy Usage

-- Start via `free_snap_tap.exe` and a Command Line Interface will open with further explanations.
+- Start via `free_snap_tap.exe` or the provides bat(ch) files and a Command Line Interface will open with further explanations.
-- Nothing more to do—Tap Groups can be defined via CLI.
+- Nothing more to do — Tap Groups can be defined via CLI.
+To Start from the menu hit 4+Enter or just Enter.
 - Have fun. :-)

 ## Configuration

+Start Options: (add to the bat(ch) file or in a link after the *path*\free_snap_tap.exe)
+-  `-nomenu` or `direct-start`: skips the menu and will be directly active
+-  `-txt="filename"` (with or without "): load and save tap groupings from a custom save file
+-  `-debug`: print out some debug info

 Tap Groupings are a set of keys that are observed and the output of each group is separately handled.
 Activation of a key is mutually exclusive to all others—so there will always be only one activated key.
 You can define Tap Groupings via Command Line, via `tap_groups.txt`, or in the Python file under the # Tap Groups section.

 ## Controls